-- Install Windows critical updates. - Install and run anti-spyware/adware removal tools.
+- Latest Windows OS or Mac OS, 16GB RAM, 500GB SSD, Wireless - Prior to coming to campus, install Windows critical updates. - Prior to coming to campus, install and run anti-spyware/adware removal tools.
 Spyware and adware are one of our biggest concerns.
-To protect your computer, install and run one of the many free anti-spyware programs available online. - Disable all peer-to-peer applications.
+To protect your computer, install and run one of the many free anti-spyware programs available online. - Prior to coming to campus, disable all peer-to-peer applications.
 Examples of these are Ares, uTorrent, FrostWire, Vuze, BitComet and Gnutella.
 Only BitTorrent is allowed.